 - Scholarship, Professional, and Creative Activities, demonstrated by such factors as formal and informal continuing education, research, publications, performances, and creative endeavors.

-- Service to the University and Community: activities that reflect a strong contribution to the mission of the Division and the University, faculty governance, active committee work, community leadership.
+- Service to the University and Community: activities that reflect a strong contribution to the mission of the Department and the University, faculty governance, active committee work, community leadership.
 Faculty should write an explanation of how any service activity benefits the community and/or University, including how the skills and qualities developed through the service benefit the faculty member as a professional.

 1. The Department Chair will appoint a departmental tenure committee and name the committee chair.
 Membership will include at least three full-time, tenured Faculty.
 The Department Chair may request the participation of a qualified faculty member outside the Department.
 Exceptions to this policy must be approved and documented by the VPAA.
 The Department Chairs may not serve on a tenure committee in their respective departments.
 When the non-tenured faculty member being evaluated is a Department Chair, the VPAA or designee will assume the role defined for the Department Chair.

 - The tenure and promotion self-assessment form (AA-6) completed by the faculty member eligible for tenure evaluation.